 Apart from appearing on stage, Ko has participated as a voice artist in numerous motion pictures.
 He is the designated voice artist for several animated characters such as Mr. Peabody(Mr. Peabody & Sherman), Prince Charming (Shrek III) and the Beast (Beauty and the Beast).
 His voice is also featured in Thomas & Friends and The Polar Express.
 He also recorded the character of the Bear in Disney Channel’s Bear in the Big Blue House as well as over a hundred children’s songs.

-Recent HKRep productions in which Ko participated include The Good Person of Szechwan – The Musical, A Dream Like a Dream, Le Père, La Cage aux Folles, Principle (2018), Hu Xueyan, my Dear (2018), Scrooge – the Musical, Buried Child, Forever Silence, The Homecoming, Field of Dreams 2017 LIVE+ and The Sin Family.
+Recent HKRep productions in which Ko participated include The Good Person of Szechwan – The Musical, A Dream Like a Dream, Le Père, La Cage aux Folles and Principle (2018).